Ethan-Roelf/sql-warehouse-project/README.md

 ---

-## 🚀 Project Requirements
+## Project Requirements

 ### Building the Data Warehouse

 #### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using MySQL to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.